-Out-patient rehabilitation is a form of rehab in which patients travel to a facility or doctor’s office for treatment and are able to return to their homes instead of staying at the facility or hospital.
+Outpatient rehabilitation for opiate addiction is a form of rehab in which patients travel to a facility or doctor’s office for treatment and are able to return to their homes instead of staying at the facility or hospital.
 This option is much less expensive than in-patient rehab, as there is no cost for hospitalization.
 This treatment typically includes visits with doctors and counselors with a specific treatment plan put in place and monitored.

 This type of treatment will only be successful if you have taken the steps to eliminate your hook up sources from your life.
 Often times the problem is prolonged and slipping up can cause even more barriers between family members and friends.
 Know your limits and what’s realistic for you.

-The Waismann method is a rapid detoxification program that allows patients to sleep through withdrawal and detox under light anesthesia.
-While you sleep, doctors are monitoring you and pumping you full of medications to help cleanse and restore your body.
-So essentially, they put you to sleep in a “light coma” (more or less), so you wake up 4 or 5 days later with no withdrawal symptoms.
+So while you sleep, doctors are monitoring your vitals and pumping you full of medications to help cleanse and restore your body.
+Essentially, they put you to sleep in a “light coma” (more or less), and you wake up 4 or 5 days later feeling better without opioid withdrawal symptoms.